-(Independent Care Review, 2020:37)
+(Independent Care Review, 2020, p.
+37)

-Participation should not be thought of as an 'add-on' or an additional piece of work, and rather is a key component of ethical and effective service provision (Haines & Case, 2015; Weaver, Lightowler, & Moodie, 2019).
-Yet participation across the youth justice sector is yet to fully mature and embed itself (Smithson & Jones, 2021) and making participation a routine element of practice requires a significant change to the culture of Scotland's workforce and organisations (Independent Care Review, 2020) with particular skills required in order to actively and effectively facilitate such practices.
+Participation should not be thought of as an 'add-on' or an additional piece of work, but rather as a key component of ethical and effective service provision (Haines & Case, 2015; Weaver, Lightowler, & Moodie, 2019).
+However, participation across the youth justice sector is yet to fully mature and embed itself (Smithson & Jones, 2021); making participation a routine element of practice requires a significant change to the culture of Scotland's workforce and organisations (Independent Care Review, 2020) with particular skills required in order to actively and effectively facilitate such practices.
 The Promise may well affect that change in time.
-Indeed, some local authorities and organisations have made tentative steps in that journey, reporting on successes and sharing learning.
+Whilst some local authorities and organisations have made tentative steps in that journey through reporting on successes and sharing learning, the need for greater urgency in making significant progress has been highlighted (The Promise, 2022).
 To support practitioners to make similar strides this section highlights research, ideas and literature relating to participation - along with commentary relating to experience from STARR and Youth Justice Voices - to support the establishment of effective, ethical and meaningful participation across Scotland.